education.vic.gov.au

 • non-school-related events and activities managed by external organisations on school grounds, for example community sport

-• school camps
+• school camps.

 Special dietary requirements

 Some students may require special diets for medical reasons.
 The school food service should try to meet these needs as far as possible so that all children can enjoy eating a healthy lunch from the canteen.
-Any special
+Any special needs for children with disabilities such as modified texture diets or wheelchair access to the canteen should also be considered.

 The school principal, child’s teacher or parents should provide advice of any special dietary needs to canteen staff.